 The first of spin-off series from the Eric Vale books Secret Agent Derek ‘Danger’ Dale: The Case of Animals Behaving Really REALLY Badly came out in July 2014.
 You can see Joe Bauer’s trailer here.
 Two other Derek Dale action adventures The Case of the Really REALLY Scary Things and The Case of the Really REALLY Magnetic Magnetic have now been released.

 In May 2016 the YA comedy The Pain, My Mother, Sir Tiffy, Cyber Boy and Me was released.
-Michael’s most recent publication (September 2017) is his first picture book Rodney Loses It! illustrated by Chrissie Krebs.
-It has just been short-listed for the 2018 CBCA Book of the Year Award in the early Childhood category as well as the Speech Pathology of Australia Book of the Year in the 3-5 year category.
+It was short-listed for the 2017 WAYRBA awards.
+Michael’s first picture book Rodney Loses It! illustrated by Chrissie Krebs was published in September 2017 and won the 2018 CBCA Book of the Year Award in the early Childhood category as well as the Speech Pathology of Australia Book of the Year in the 3-5 year category.
 His most recent publication is a YA novel entitled The Things That Will Not Stand.

 These days Michael is a full-time writer.
 His books are widely set as school texts and he is in high demand for talks and workshops at schools and Festivals around Australia.
 He has also enjoyed three very successful visits to Indonesia as a Writer in Residence at the Jakarta International School (2007 and 2008) and the British International School (2008).
 As well he has visited the American community School in Abu Dhabi (2012) and spent three weeks at schools in Southern China (2006.
 See Blogs 87 and 88).
 In 2010 Michael was one of the guest authors at the White Ravens International Children’s and Youth Literature Festival in Munich Germany and in 2012 he was invited to the Edinburgh Writers festival.